MPNet: Masked and Permuted Pre-training for Language Understanding: Experiments and Results

 \subsection{Results on IMDB}

 We further study MPNet on the IMDB text classification task~\cite{maas-EtAl2011imdb}, which contains over 50,000 movie reviews for binary sentiment classification.
-The results are reported in Table~\ref{race_imdb}.
-It can be seen that MPNet trained on Wikipedia and BooksCorpus (16GB data) outperform BERT and PLM (XLNet) by 0.6 and 0.1 point.
-When pre-training with 160GB data, MPNet achieves additional 0.4 point gain.
+The results are reported in Table~\ref{race_imdb}~\footnote{The result of BERT is from \cite{Chi2019IMDB} and the result of XLNet is ran by ourselves with only PLM pre-training objective in Transformer.}.
+It can be seen that MPNet trained on Wikipedia and BooksCorpus (16GB data) outperforms BERT and PLM (XLNet) by 0.6 and 0.1 point.
+When pre-training with 160GB data, MPNet achieves an additional 0.4 point gain.